-This fall, the government is taking action to fulfill its promises through two related reviews, by a Parliamentary Committee and an online consultation portal.
-West Coast Environmental Law Association and many others have urged the government to reinstate the prohibition on HADD, and make a number of other changes to improve fisheries management and better protect all fish all across the country.
+In fall 2016, the government began taking action to fulfill its promises through two related reviews, by a Parliamentary Committee and an online consultation portal.
+West Coast Environmental Law Association and many others urged the government to reinstate the prohibition on HADD, and to make a number of other changes to improve fisheries management and better protect all fish all across the country.

 In order to ensure the long-term stewardship of Canada’s marine and aquatic ecosystems, there are some key changes that need to be made to the Fisheries Act (as West Coast Environmental Law Association wrote in our report Scaling Up the Fisheries Act).

 The most important way to restore lost protections is to bring back HADD.
 The law needs to apply to fish habitat, not just fisheries.

 Many modern safeguards can be incorporated to this antiquated law, such as limiting discretion through sustainability guiding principles and purposes, designating some essential fish habitat that cannot be destroyed or compensated, and creating a public registry of habitat authorizations.